Skip to content

 The constrained set of interaction space obtained using steps above can then be paired with a contact matrix to query the respective interaction values for each row.

 We will use query_bedpe with --formula max and --fix false to refine our input .bedpe coordinates.
 As the interaction space for any two given peaks can span multiple pixels in the contact matrix, choosing the max pixel hones into a single number with the most signal and keeps all .bedpe coordinates fixed to the resolution of choice (in this case the default of 5kb).
-For more information about how query_bedpe works, see our Docs.

 For this step, we’ll be using our sample data folders which contain our .hic and .mergeStats.txt files.